teal-language/tl/docs/src/structs.md

    end
 end

-local struct Derived from Base
+local struct Derived:Base
    y: number
 end

 print(Derived.klass)              -- "Base" (inherited)
 ```

+Initialized statics are re-emitted per child (an independent copy of the
+initializer); a static declared without an initializer on a parent is not
+readable through a child — assign it on the child explicitly if needed.

 ## Current limitations

-- Methods added to a parent *after* a child struct is declared are not
+- Methods added to a parent *after* a child struct is declared do not
-  visible to the type checker in the child (they do work at runtime via
+  reach the child — neither in the type checker nor at runtime (methods
-  the `__index` chain).
-Declare parent methods before child structs.
+  are flattened at declaration time).
+Declare parent methods before
+  child structs.
 - A struct can only extend a struct declared in the same module (a
   same-file type alias for the parent is fine).
 Cross-module parents
   are rejected with a clear error for now.